-This engine type is designed to run on fuel gas or on liquid fuel.
-The fuel gas is evaporated Liquefied Natural Gas (LNG).
+This engine type is designed to run on gas fuel or on liquid fuel.
+The gas fuel is evaporated Liquefied Natural Gas (LNG).
 The liquid fuel comprises a wide range of marine fuels such as Marine Gas Oil (MGO) and Heavy Fuel Oil (HFO) of varying qualities.
 This fuel flexibility is made possible by WinGD's low-pressure technology.
 The operating mode can be changed while the engine is running without any loss of power.